sivaaries/Trace-IP-tool/README.md

 --> Hit the Scan Button
 	--> Sit Back & Relax for a while
-		--> 'Viola!' all the IPs in the Network are scanned.
+		--> 'Voila!' all the IPs in the Network are scanned.

 * This Tool is Open to Use and develop.